foliant-docs/docs/src/tutorials/db/pgsql.md

 We are going to use [Slate](https://github.com/slatedocs/slate/) for building a static website with documentation, so you will need to [install Slate dependencies](https://github.com/slatedocs/slate/wiki/Using-Slate-Natively).

-[Install PlantUML](https://plantuml.com/ru/starting), we will need it to draw the database scheme.
+Finally, [Install PlantUML](https://plantuml.com/ru/starting), we will need it to draw the database scheme.

 ## Creating project